 All students in the Ph.D.
 Program are required to engage in dissertation research activities during their fourth year in the program.
-In order for students to obtain a grade in Dissertation Units, and in accordance with APA requirements, students are required to complete an annual (Spring quarter) ratings form for progress on the dissertation project, available on Pearson, and entitled Dissertation Annual Progress Report.
+In order for students to obtain a grade in Dissertation Units, and in accordance with APA requirements, students are required to complete the Dissertation Progress Form to track their individual dissertation progress and to systematically work toward the completion of the dissertation in a timely fashion.
+This form must be completed quarterly and is available through DocuSign.